Effiana/JobQueueBundle/src/Resources/doc/installation.rst

 Setting Up supervisord
 ======================
-For this bundle to work, make sure that you run at least one instance of the console command ``effiana-job-queue:run`` (you can run as many as needed to process your events or guarantee high availability).
+For this bundle to work, make sure that you run at least one instance of the console command ``effiana:job-queue:run`` (you can run as many as needed to process your events or guarantee high availability).

 Below, is a sample configuration that you can use with supervisord: